hdeleon99/Leetcode-Solutions-with-Explanations/HW1/README.txt

  Two arrays, assign them to variables A and B
  We will determine what the smallest of the two arrays is, so we can run binary search on the smaller array.
  Utilize a total and half variable to represent the total number of elements in both arrays, and half of total, respectively.
  The half variable will tell us the total number of elements in the left partition.
+We will also use a sliding window technique

  Repeat the following until the median has been found:
     Define a variable i to be the middle most element in array A Define a variable j to be the middle most element of B